 WASHINGTON, DC – Today, a federal court denied a request to temporarily stop enforcement of the abortion pill mandate, which would force the Christian-owned-and-operated Hobby Lobby Stores, Inc., to provide the “morning-after pill” and “week-after pill” in its health insurance plan, or face crippling fines up to $1.3 million per day.

-“The Green family is disappointed with this ruling,” said Kyle Duncan, General Counsel for the Becket Fund for Religious Liberty.
+“The Green family is disappointed with this ruling,” said Kyle Duncan, General Counsel for Becket Law.
 “They simply asked for a temporary halt to the mandate while their appeal goes forward, and now they must seek relief from the United States Supreme Court.
 The Greens will continue to make their case on appeal that this unconstitutional mandate infringes their right to earn a living while remaining true to their faith.”

 The 10th Circuit judges denied the motion calling the religious burden to the Green family “indirect and attenuated.”